OpenKJ/OpenKJ/README.md

 * Regular singers - Delete existing singer
 * Regular singers - Auto track/save queue changes for regular singer.
 * Regular singers - Export to file (file->export regulars)
+* Regular singers - Import from file (no rename/merge/replace on name conflict yet)
 * Notification of BreakMusic via IPC that karaoke is starting playback or stopping (used for auto-fade of break music)
 * Ticker - Enable/disable
 * Ticker - Display ticker on CDG output window